 James Morgan and Juliette Pochin formed their partnership Morgan Pochin whilst undergraduates at Cambridge, and have gone on to work in a huge variety of fields, from EMMY award winning TV series to UK album chart successes, feature films and compositions for the concert platform and stage.

-They have produced many artists such as Alfie Boe, Robert Plant, Collabro, Nick Jonas, Katherine Jenkins, Aled Jones, Ronaldo Villazón, Alexander Armstrong, Joe McElderry and Dame Vera Lynn.
-Their numerous CDs for Decca, Sony, SYCO and Classic FM are regularly found in the album charts.
+They have recorded many artists such as Alfie Boe, Robert Plant, Sir Cliff Richard, Collabro, Nick Jonas, Katherine Jenkins, Aled Jones, Ronaldo Villazón, Rebecca Ferguson, Alexander Armstrong, Joe McElderry and Dame Vera Lynn.
+They produce for the labels Decca, BMG, Sony, SYCO, Deutsche Grammophon and Classic FM and their albums are regularly found in the charts.

 See Discography for full list.